karanm21/EE798R_term_project/README.md

 Training results, including the confusion matrix and performance metrics, will be saved in the `./result` folder, and the best model will be stored in the `./model` folder.

 ---

----

-This updated README structure clearly outlines the steps needed to set up and run the code, while also detailing how to train the model and test it on datasets.
-Make sure to include the `requirements.txt`, all the necessary code files, and the PDF summary when you submit the project.